giovannibussotti/GIP/docs/source/GIP/Input-and-output-organization.rst

 | **reports/**     | report files                |
 +------------------+-----------------------------+

-| The *report* process executed at the end of the pipeline returns .html files in the **reports/** subfolder, summarizing main results and figures for each sample.
+| The *report* process executed at the end of the pipeline returns .html files in the **reports/** subfolder, summarizing main results and figures for each sample, like :download:`this example <../_static/LIPA83.html>`.
 | All the other files in the **gipOut/** directory are symbolic links to the data cached in the **work/** directory, which in turn is organized in subfolders named with the hexadecimal numbers identifying the executed processes.
 | Thanks to the Nextflow implementation the user can easily test different GIP parameterization without the need to re-execute the entire pipeline.
 Just by adding ``-resume`` to the command line GIP will re-run just the process that are affected by the parameter change, and use the cached results of all the other processes.